bixat/.github/profile/README.md

 Bixat is a software development company that uses a variety of languages and frameworks to create high-quality software products.
 We believe in using the right tool for the job, and we have a team of experienced developers who are proficient in a wide range of technologies.

-## Languages

-We use the following languages for our software development projects:

-* Python
-* Dart
-* TypeScript
-* Javascript

 ## Frameworks

 We use the following frameworks for our software development projects: